apetros/sps-cut/content/post/2020 cyprus_load_analysis/index.md

 ![png](output_15_0.png)

 To check if the decrease was due to a weather impact, we can use the Heating Degree Days.
 HDDs show by many degrees and for how long the temperature dropped below a specific threshold throughout the day.
 Thus, HDDs can be used to facilitate energy consumption comparisons between different years.
-From Fig. 3a, we can see that in week 15 we had precisely the same weekly HDDs.
-Thus the decrease cannot be assigned to the temperature differences.
+From Fig. 3a, we can see that in weeks 15 and 18 we had higher weekly HDD this year compared to 2019 (which would mean higher heating-related energy consumption).
+Thus, the decrease cannot be assigned to the temperature differences.

 ```python